graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 }
 ```

-Lookup fields must be reachable through the query type.
-If lookup fields are not located directly on the `Query` type they must be reachable through argumentless fields from the query type.
+Lookup fields must be accessible from the Query type.
+If not directly on the Query type, they should be accessible via fields that do not require arguments, starting from the Query type.

 ```graphql example
 extend type Query {